Oliver Hambsch

 Oslo National Academy of the Arts, Art and Craft

-My practice is rooted in printmaking.
-I locate it in the intersection of the three fields of printmaking, materialism and memory studies.
-Print has long been used as a metaphorical device to help conceptualise memory by likening memories to impressions or imprints left by an event on the mind's cognitive surface.
+My project, preliminarily titled “Material Memory”, is rooted in printmaking, specifically the woodcut.
+I locate it at the triple intersection of printmaking, materialism and personal memory as viewed through a hauntological lens.
+Print has long been used as a metaphorical device to help conceptualise memory by likening memories to impressions or imprints left by an event on the mind’s cognitive surface.
 The analogical parallels are not only linguistic but are also rooted in material and process.
 While the vernacular metaphor of memory as an impression is engaging in its simplicity, it is also reductive and misleading.
-I propose that using a holistic approach to printmaking, that extends beyond the image and includes material and process as essential meaning-forming aspects, new visual analogies that consider current science-based understanding of memory and speak in ways where written or spoken language fail can be generated.
-The research proposed for this project will focus on an experimental methodology with materiality and process in the workshop.
-The intention of my artistic research is to produce artwork that responds to my theoretical concerns through a contemporary printmaking practice.
-In addition to Printmaking Theory, the study will also draw on theories such as Materialism, Photography Theory, Intersubjective Memory and Hauntology, as well as draw on the work of several other artists to establish a theoretical and practical foundation on which to conduct research.
+I propose that using a holistic approach to printmaking that extends beyond the image and includes material and process as essential meaning-forming aspects, new visual analogies can be generated that speak about personal memory in ways where written or spoken language fails.
+Additionally I consider the affective and hautological properties of personal memory and nostalgia.
+This project focuses on experimental practical methodologies with materiality and process at their heart.
+The intention is to produce artwork that responds to my theoretical concerns with the phantoms of personal memory and nostalgia through the practice of woodcuts.
+In addition to Printmaking Theory, my research draws on theories such as Materialism, Photography Theory, Intersubjective Memory and Hauntology, as well as on the work of several other artists to establish context.

 Presentations